jwizard-bot/jwizard-core/dokka/README-DOCS.md

 ![](images/banner.png)

 JWizard is an open-source Discord music bot handling audio content from various multimedia sources with innovative web player.
-This documentation contains the core of the application, which supports the Discord API event handlers, Lavalink client for sending commands to Lavalink nodes and message broker handling events from web interface.
+This documentation contains the core of the application, which supports the Discord API event handlers, custom JWizard Lavalink client loader for sending commands to Lavalink nodes and message broker handling events from web interface.

 ### Project modules